George FitzGeorge Hamilton: Death and legacy

 On 18 May 1918, FitzGeorge Hamilton's battalion suffered an aerial bombing raid by enemy aircraft in Warlincourt-lès-Pas, France.
 Three officers, including FitzGeorge Hamilton, were killed in this raid on 18 May, and another officer died on 19 May as a result of his injuries from the bombing.
 FitzGeorge Hamilton was aged 19 at the time of his death.
 According to family legend, the four officers had departed on leave, but returned to Warlincourt-lès-Pas to retrieve FitzGeorge Hamilton's leave pass which he had left behind.
-His commanding officer said of FitzGeorge Hamilton, "He was particularly keen in his profession and had all the makings of a really good officer and Grenadier.
-He was well liked by all, and will be greatly missed."
+His commanding officer said of FitzGeorge Hamilton:

 FitzGeorge Hamilton was subsequently interred at Warlincourt Halte British Cemetery near Saulty in grave XII.B.6.
 With the permission of King George V, a memorial service was held for FitzGeorge Hamilton on 18 June 1918, at the Chapel Royal, St James's Palace, where he had been baptized 19 years prior.
 His service was officiated by Edgar Sheppard, Sub-Dean of the Chapel Royal.
 Queen Alexandra was represented at his memorial service by Sir Henry Streatfeild.
 Memorials were also erected in his honour within the "Outer G3" section of the Winchester College War Cloister, and at St Mary's Church in Iping, near Midhurst.
 FitzGeorge Hamilton was posthumously awarded the British War Medal and the Victory Medal.

 Following the war, FitzGeorge Hamilton's mother Olga gave birth to a daughter, Jane (4 June 1919 – 20 September 2014), with her second husband Robert Charlton Lane.
 His mother died in 1929, and in her will, she bequeathed a gold cup presented to FitzGeorge Hamilton by the Duke of Cambridge to the officers' mess of the 1st Battalion, Grenadier Guards.
 His mother also left £1,000 to Winchester College for the establishment of the George FitzGeorge Hamilton Fund to assist in the education of the children of Wykehamists who had died in the First World War.

 FitzGeorge Hamilton's father Sir Archibald Hamilton sold his Iping House estate in 1919, and later converted to Islam in December 1923 and changed his name to Sir Abdullah Archibald Hamilton.
 He married his third wife Lilian Maud Austen in 1927, and she subsequently converted to Islam and changed her name to Lady Miriam Hamilton.
 Sir Abdullah Archibald Hamilton died in 1939 in Selsey, Sussex, and the Hamilton baronetcies of Trebinshun House and Marlborough House passed to his brother Sir Thomas Sydney Perceval Hamilton.